ssorj/skupper-docs/input/kube-yaml/service-exposure.md

 There are many options to consider when creating connectors using YAML, see [CLI Reference][cli-ref], including *frequently used* options.

-<a id="kube-creating-listener-yaml"></a>
 <!-- Creating a listener on Kubernetes using YAML -->
 ## Creating a listener using YAML

 A listener binds a local connection endpoint to connectors in remote sites.
 Listeners and connectors are matched using routing keys.

 For more information about listeners. see [Listener concept][listener].